 Before moving on, open a terminal and run

 and record the IP address of your Raspberry Pi for the next section.

 Configuring DHCP clients to use Pi-hole for DNS

 We need to ensure that any client that connects to our local network knows it should use the Pi-Hole for DNS requests.
 The easiest way to do this is by configuring the DHCP settings in your router.

 You can usually determine the IP of your router by opening a Windows command line and running

 Default Gateway . . . . . . . . . : 192.168.0.1

 but this might not always be true (especially in complicated corporate networks).
-Nonetheless, figure out how to login to your router and look for a setting similar to DHCP settings.
+Once you login to your router look for a setting called DHCP settings.

-and log in with the admin password you wrote down earlier.
-You should be able to see statistics on your Pi-Hole if everything is working correctly.
+and log in with the admin password you recorded earlier.
+You should be able to see statistics on your Pi-Hole if everything works correctly.

 My Pi-Hole has handled almost 9,000 DNS queries from 8 clients in just 24 hours.
 A staggering 10% (nearly 900) of those requests were identified as advertisement traffic and blocked by the Pi-Hole.